cms636/cms636.github.io/_posts/2017-11-14-everyday-objects-project-update.md

 title: Everyday Objects - Project Update
 author: 'Parker, Hiya, Mia, Ao'
 ---
+###
+Children are born into history.
+They have no memory of it, yet they find themselves in the middle of a story that began before they became one of its characters.
+Children also want to have a place in history.
+However, given the limited ability of their reading ability and cognitive development, engaging children with history is not an easy task.
 ### AR application

 ![Screen Shot 2017-11-14 at 4.38.56 PM.png]({{site.baseurl}}/assets/Screen Shot 2017-11-14 at 4.38.56 PM.png)